bdd100k/bdd100k/doc/source/download.rst

 MOTS 2020 Labels
 ~~~~~~~~~~~~~~~~~

-Multi-object tracking aand segmentation training and validation labels released in 2020
+Multi-object tracking and segmentation training and validation labels released in 2020

 +------+----------------------------------+